 This stage is characterised by developing increasingly discipline-oriented RDM support services.
 At the larger institutions, this has led to a first-line/secondline service structure: a first-line support with decentrally located data stewards dedicated to a faculty or research department and a secondline support by a centrally located team with a coordinating role.
 With a growing number of RDM support professionals, community management ensures communication and information exchange.

-with guidelines and formats from funders/the institution itself
+Data Management Plan: Web pages with guidelines and formats from funders/the institution itself